3N4N/blog/content/filmtalk/2020-04-04-in-praise-of-horror.md

 invented the Invisibility Cloak."
 Well, guess what?
 Somebody has.
 It's called the Internet.

-Anyway, the allegory of invisibility to anonymity is from the original novel.
-It was a very good horror novel in its own right, but this section is not about that particular novel, so let's get back to the film.
+The allegory of invisibility to anonymity is from the original novel.
+It was a good horror novel in its own right, but this section is not about that particular novel, so let's get back to the film.

-The movie is about a woman escaping from an abusive relation.
+The movie is about a woman escaping from an abusive relationship.
 Her partner at first restricted her connection to the outside world, then her movement around and outside the house, and gradually even her opinions and thoughts.
-So, she flees from what can essentially be called captivity.
-But, as she struggles to get back to normal lifestyle following the trauma of the abusive relation, her partner comes back and haunts her, now completely invisible.
+So she flees from what can essentially be called captivity.
+But as she struggles to get back to normal lifestyle following the trauma of the abusive relationship, her partner comes back and haunts her, now completely invisible.

 Any victim of abuse goes through a period of trauma.
-Some of them can't overcome it completely at all.
-During this period, she (I'll use feminine pronoun for the character of victim here because of the characterization in the movie, and also because I did the inverse in the previous section) has to look behind her shoulder all the time to convince herself that her abuser is not back to hurt her again.
+Some of them cannot overcome it completely at all.
+During this period, she (I'll use feminine pronoun for the victim character here because of the characterization in the movie, and also because I did the inverse in the previous section) has to look behind her shoulder all the time to convince herself that her abuser is not back to hurt her again.
 Abuse